hgorledeenn/project-1-spurs/README.md

 I also brought in some data from THFCDB.com, specifically using their [manager history](https://thfcdb.com/collections/manager-history) data to create my own dictionary of coach timelines.

 (1) I manually entered coach names and dates as a dataframe in my notebook (see an excerpt of the dictionary below).
-This helped me later when I created a new dataframe analyzing stats across the coaches' tenures.
 ```python
 ...
 {"coach":"Thomas Frank","start":"2025-06-07","end":"2026-02-11"},